COURSE OFFERINGS

 COLMAN offers a variety of options for Olim (new immigrants) enrolled in degree programs to ease their transition into a Hebrew learning environment and integration into Israeli society.

-For more information on the support offered to Olim Chadashim at COLMAN and tailor programs, contact Shimon Packer, Manager of Programs, International Academic Affairs Unit.
+For more information on the support offered to Olim Chadashim at COLMAN and tailor programs, contact The Office of International Academic Affairs.